CaKrome/py-password-generator/README.md

 # py-password-generator
-A nonsense Python implementation of a password generator(CLI only)
+A naive Python implementation of a password generator(CLI only)

 Features:
 1. Allow users to choose password combination